 Old People is the term used to describe the people who lived before Tribulation.
-Very little is known about them, but the Wanukian religion holds that Wanukians should model their lives after the Old People.
+Very little is known about them, but the Waknukian religion holds that Waknukians should model their lives after the Old People.

 Jerome catches Sally, Katherine, David, Rosalind, and Petra in the woods and questions them about how they all knew that Petra was hurt.
 He reports them to officials who then capture Sally and Katherine and hunt David, Rosalind, and Petra.

 Katherine is another telepath who, like Sally, is caught by the government and tortured.
 She is the first to reveal Rosalind, David, and Petra’s names, and eventually dies at the hand of her torturers.

 Nicholson wrote Repentences many years after Tribulation.

 Mary is David’s sister.
 She warns him not to tell anyone about his dreams about the city, and takes care of him when their father beats him.

 The Fringes Man

 This man captures David, Rosalind, Petra, and their great-horses and brings them to Gordon.
 He speaks with David about the nature of life.

 New People is the term the Zealander woman uses for people who are able to think-together.

 Mrs. Wender is Sophie’s mother.
 While she cannot communicate telepathically, David is able to read her feelings before she communicates them out loud.